The Pilkington Recordings

-The voices are unidentified by Pilkington.
-In the bottom of the box containing the various tapes, I found a clipping from the Northern Daily Mail, December 13 1967, referring to a patient 5918c at the West Hartlepool General hospital:
+The voices are not identified by Pilkington.
+In the bottom of the box containing the various tapes, we found a clipping from the Northern Daily Mail, December 13 1967, referring to a patient 5918c at the West Hartlepool General hospital:

 Click to enlarge

 Upon close listening, there is a chromatic ostinato drone throughout the recording, reminiscent of the melodies of I Can Hear a Siren and Waves, which are discussed elsewhere on the site.
 This can also be heard in the recording of the Seaton Snook Indoor Market.
-A spectrogram highlighting the frequencies concerned shows this more clearly:
+A detail of a spectrogram highlighting the frequencies concerned - approximately 220-250Hz - shows this more clearly:

 Click to enlarge